 - Oversee all controllers, financial accountants, CPA’s (Certified Public Accountants), tax professionals, and other financial professionals.

 - Handle reporting and oversee each department’s spending, profit, and loss, or other financial figures that provide the performance of the department.

-- Handle reporting and oversee the businesses overall profit and loss statements.
+- Handle reporting and oversee the business's overall profit and loss statements.

-- Work closely with the human resources team to oversee budgeting of all human resources and allocate the annual sums for raises, new hires, and other salary requirements.
+- Work closely with the human resources team to oversee the budgeting of all human resources.
+And allocate the annual sums for raises, new hires, and other salary requirements.

 - Oversee all financial reporting needs for the various teams, financial planning needs, and more.